Much of northern Yellowstone park to reopen Saturday

 The north loop includes Norris Junction, Mammoth Hot Springs, Tower-Roosevelt and Canyon Junction.

+Visitors can enter the park via West Yellowstone, Montana; Cody, Wyoming and south entrance near Jackson, Wyoming.

-The north and northeast entrance gates at Gardiner and Cooke City remain closed and there will not be access to the Lamar Valley due to damage from flooding that began on June 12.
+The north and northeast entrance gates at Gardiner and Cooke City remain closed and visitors cannot access the wildlife-rich Lamar Valley because flooding washed out roads in the area.
+Road repairs could take years, park officials have said.

-Services in the north loop will include general stores at Tower and Mammoth Hot Springs with gasoline at both locations.
+Services available in the north loop will include general stores at Tower and Mammoth Hot Springs with gasoline at both locations.
+More services may be added as the season progresses.

-The alternating license plate entry system also will be suspended, Sholly said.
+The entire park was closed from June 14 to June 21 due to historic flooding that hit just as the summer tourist season was picking up in the park’s 150th anniversary year.

+The south loop — which includes Old Faithful and other geysers, Yellowstone Lake and Hayden Valley — reopened on June 22.
+Vehicles with even-numbered license plates could enter on even-numbered days while those with odd-numbered plates could enter on odd-numbered days.
+That system will be suspended with the reopening of the northern loop, Sholly said.

 The backcountry in the northern part of the park will remain closed due to hazardous conditions or damaged trails and bridges.
 Most of the park’s southern backcountry will be open to overnight use on Friday, officials said.